DingXiaoH/RepVGG/README.md

                                          std=[0.229, 0.224, 0.225])
             ])
 ```
 The multi-processing training script in this repo is based on the [official PyTorch example](https://github.com/pytorch/examples/blob/master/imagenet/main.py) for the better readability.
-The modifications include the model-building part, cosine learning rate scheduler, and the SGD optimizer that uses no weight decay on bias and BN parameters.
+The modifications include the model-building part, cosine learning rate scheduler, and the SGD optimizer that uses no weight decay on some parameters.
 You may find these code segments useful for your training code.
 This training script has not been tested because I don't have raw ImageNet training data.
 I would really appreciate it if you share with me your re-implementation results with this script.
 For example,
 ```
 python train.py -a RepVGG-A0 --dist-url 'tcp://127.0.0.1:23333' --dist-backend 'nccl' --multiprocessing-distributed --world-size 1 --rank 0 [imagenet-folder with train and val folders]
 ```